SebastianG77/find-duplicated-property-keys/README.md

 When running the tool from terminal, it will list all duplicated property keys or return a notification to indicate the JSON file does not contain any duplicated property keys.

-If desired, also the option *--sensitivity* can be set for a case or accent insensitive search.
+If desired, also the option *--sensitivity* can be set for an accent or case insensitive search.
 Valid values for this option are:

 * "base" (a ≠ b, a = á, a = A)
 * "accent" (a ≠ b, a ≠ á, a = A)